alex2276564/TelegramNotifier/README.md

 6. **Telegram Update Notifications**:
    - Stay informed about new updates to the TelegramNotifier module directly through Telegram messages.
-   - **Note:** This feature might slightly slow down your store due to the external API call used to check for updates, but it is recommended to keep it enabled.

 7. **Admin Login Notifications**:
    - Enable to receive alerts when an admin logs into the PrestaShop backend, providing security insights in real-time.

 8. Save your settings and use the "Test Message" button to verify the configuration.

+## ⚠️ Notes

+- Using the `{country}` placeholder in the message templates might slightly slow down your store due to the external API call required to retrieve the country information.
+- The Telegram Update Notifications feature might slightly slow down your store due to the external API call used to check for updates, but it is recommended to keep it enabled.

-## ⚠️ Security Note
+## 🔐 Security Note
 The Admin Login Notifications feature helps you monitor access to your store's backend.
 This is especially useful in cases where an employee's account has been compromised, allowing you to react quickly and prevent potential damage. **For example, if you receive a login notification from a country you don't typically operate in, it could indicate unauthorized access.** If you receive a notification for a login you don't recognize, change your admin password immediately!

 ## 🔧 Troubleshooting